AriNguyen/Production-Tools-Templates/README.md

 # Templates for Efficient Coding
-This repo includes template for Bash files, makelist, CMakeLists that I used frequently.
+This repo includes template for Bash files, makefile, CMakeLists that I used frequently.

 ## Bash file